• Skip to primary navigation

 • Tweet

 Vegan goulash is sweet with a slight hint of spice.
-This one-pot wonder is easy to make, quick and hearty, and clean-up is kept to a minimum.
+This one-pot wonder is easy to make, quick and hearty, and clean-up is minimal.
 This vegan goulash recipe is a keeper!
 Just wait until you taste it!

 Vegan Goulash Recipe in a bowl on a table with parsley garnish.